Risk of blood clots with COVID-19 vaccination

 The benefit and risk analysis from the MHRA and JCVI is outlined in a leaflet produced by PHE.
 The following actions are suggested:

-Over 50 years of age or with underlying medical condition
+Aged 40 years and over or with underlying medical condition

 People should still receive any of the available COVID-19 vaccines and should also complete the course with the same vaccine they had for the first dose.